Srila Prabhupada's

 Prabhupada: Yes.
 Write immediately.
 One must know that I am not

-body.
+this body.
 That is knowledge.
 That is knower.
 That is common sense.

 I say: "It is my body."
 I don't say: "I body."
 That I explained.
 One who does,

-that, "I am not this body, " he's real knower.
+one who knows that, "I am not this body, " he's real knower.
 And one who

 knows that: "I am this body," he does not know.
 He's in ignorance.